-A decade or so ago it was common for sea kayakers to use extremely long paddles (235 – 260cm long paddles in 23” beam one-person kayaks).
-Then about five years ago the pendulum swung to the other extreme (205 – 210cm long paddles in 23” beam one-person kayaks).
+A decade or so ago it was common for sea kayakers to use extremely long paddles (235 – 260cm long paddles in 23” beam one-person sea kayaks).
+For kayak anglers using Sit-On-Top (SOT) kayaks these lengths are about right.
+Then about ten years ago the pendulum swung to the other extreme (205 – 210cm long paddles in 23” beam one-person kayaks).
 The former made it difficult to sprint, and the later makes it hard to turn (especially in wind).
 Over time, an excessively short paddle can lead to shoulder impingement problems if you paddle long distances.
 For most one-person sea kayaks in the 21” – 23” beam range, a good all around paddle length will be about 215cm to 225cm respectively.
 As hinted at above, this is true regardless of the paddler’s height.
 If you use extremely low angle forward stroke technique, add about 5cm to the above.
 If you use extremely high angle forward stroke technique, subtract about 5cm.
 For two-person sea kayaks, paddle lengths of 225 – 235cm are typical, again depending on the height and width of the kayak.
 Most double sea kayaks are too wide to use a very high angle stroke technique, so there is less individual variation in paddle length for doubles than with single kayaks.
 Contrary to some conventional wisdom, for two-person kayaks it is best to have both paddles be the same length and style.
 If one paddler in a double is stronger than the other, the stronger one can pull harder on their paddle without getting out of sync, as long as both paddles are the same (just as when pedaling a two person bike, both sets of pedals go around at the same rpm regardless of whether one person is doing all the work or both are putting out equal power).
-But if one person uses a shorter paddle than the other in a double kayak then you will have to constantly adjust your strokes to stay in sync.
+But if one person uses a shorter paddle than their partner in a double kayak then you will have to constantly adjust your strokes to stay in sync.

 The best way to choose your paddle length is to test several paddles of different lengths to see what feels best and gives you the best average speed over a long distance (If you don’t have a GPS, you can do this by simply checking how long it takes to paddle between two points.
 If you use a GPS for this test, be sure to paddle long enough that you aren’t getting fooled by which paddle you can sprint faster with).
 Ideally do this test with several paddles that all have the same model blades.